 11. Wooden Bird House with Plexiglass Roof.

-If you want to give your garden a very contemporary look, a homemade bird feeder with a plexiglass roof maybe the way to go!
+If you want to give your garden a very contemporary look, check out these DIY Wooden Bird House Plans.

 12. Recycled Cake Pan BirdFeeder.